teivah/100-go-mistakes/docs/index.md

 # Common Go Mistakes

-This page is a summary of all the mistakes in the 100 Go Mistakes book.
-Meanwhile, it's also a page open to the community.
-If you believe that a mistake should be added, please create a [community mistake issue](https://github.com/teivah/100-go-mistakes/issues/new?assignees=&labels=community+mistake&template=community_mistake.md&title=).
+This page is a summary of the mistakes in the [100 Go Mistakes and How to Avoid Them book](book.md).
+Meanwhile, it's also open to the community.
+If you believe that a common Go mistake should be added, please create an [issue](https://github.com/teivah/100-go-mistakes/issues/new?assignees=&labels=community+mistake&template=community_mistake.md&title=).

 ???+ warning

-    You're currently viewing a new version that I'm enriching with significantly more content.
-Yet, this version is still under development; please be gentle if you find an issue, and feel free to create a PR.
+    You're viewing a new version enriched with significantly more content.
+However, this version is not yet complete, and we're looking for volunteers to summarize the remaining mistakes ([GitHub issue #43](https://github.com/teivah/100-go-mistakes/issues/43)).

 ![](img/inside-cover.png)